burlachenkok/burlachenkok.github.io/_posts/2021-12-22-Courses-at-Stanford-not-relative-to-AI.md

 [Stanford University](https://www.stanford.edu/) provides various courses regarding constructing and tackling different mathematical models for constructing engineering systems.
 Some of the selected courses with personal bias are listed below.
 They do not have AI prefix or suffix in it.

-Nevertheless, it's upgradable to Machine Learning with one (not easy) step: You localize some heuristics and replace them with ML data-driven approach that heuristic (if the methodology is not rigorous, or even maybe even if it is rigorous).
+Nevertheless, it's upgradable to Machine Learning with one (not easy) step: You localize heuristic and replace it with ML data-driven approach.
+You can do this if the methodology is not rigorous.
+In fact, people do even if the methodology is rigorous, but computation is enormous, and there other reasons.

 | **Course Number**  | **Course Name**  | **Slides or Notes**  | **Videos**  |
 |---|---|---|---|